amitbhalla/dockerstuff/03/README.md

   - `--name feedback-app` name of the container
   - `-v feedback:/app/feedback` maps the feedback folder on host system with /app/feedback folder inside the container
   - `-v "/Users/bhallaamit/Desktop/docker/03:/app"` Full absolute path, followed by a `:` then the path inside the container.
 Use quotes if there are spaces in path.

+## Example 03

+- `docker run -d -p 8000:80 --rm --name feedback-app -v feedback:/app/feedback -v "/Users/bhallaamit/Desktop/docker/03:/app" -v /app/node_modules feedback-node`
+  - `-d` to run in detached mode
+  - `-p 8000:80` maps 8000 port of host machine with 80 port of docker machine
+  - `--rm` will remove the container when it shuts down
+  - `--name feedback-app` name of the container
+  - `-v feedback:/app/feedback` maps the feedback folder on host system with /app/feedback folder inside the container
+  - `-v "/Users/bhallaamit/Desktop/docker/03:/app"` Full absolute path, followed by a `:` then the path inside the container.
+Use quotes if there are spaces in path.
+  - `-v /app/node_modules` will preserve the node_modules dir created with the image when the volume gets mounted.

 ## Changelog